 - 24.4.1.
-Only two people per competing car will be allowed to stand on the Pit Wall for the purpose of signalling. - 24.4.2.
-Smoking is not permitted in the pit lane. - 24.4.3.
-No one is allowed to ride motorcycles or cycles in the pit road at any time when the circuit is operational.
+Only two people per competing car will be allowed to stand on the Pit Wall for the purpose of signalling.
+During the start of a race, no personnel are allowed on the Pit Wall until all the cars are clear of the grid. - 24.4.2.
+Smoking & vaping is not permitted in the pit lane. - 24.4.3.
+No one is allowed to ride motorcycles in the pit road at any time when the circuit is operational.
 It is strictly forbidden for any vehicle to move in the wrong direction in the pit road unless directed by a marshal.
 The penalty could be disqualification from the meeting. - 24.4.4.
-Personnel are reminded to remove any tape used in the pit lane. - 24.4.5.
-Personnel must not drill on/in the pit wall without prior consent of SCL.
+Personnel are reminded to remove any tape used in the pit lane - 24.4.5.
+No children under the age of 16 are allowed in the Pit Lane or Garages.